MLeidel/GptCLI/README.md

 #   program loops until user exits

-? python3 gptcli.py "What percentage of people have pets?"
+? python3 gptcli.py What percentage of people have pets?

 #   program exits after printing response
+#   NOTE: parentheses are NOT needed around the query text

 ```